Melindrea/bash-script/README.md

 Used to open all files (non-recursively) in a specified folder in gedit.
 Called using `gedit-dir <glob>`, for instance `/home/melindrea/*`

 ### yeoman-qs & yeoman-build #
 Requires yeoman (duh), as well as the repository [Gitignore](https://github.com/github/gitignore) stored in a Dropbox (yeoman-qs).
 The build assumes a few things, in particular that there is a js task which in my case concats the development scripts, as I don't like CoffeeScript.
+Yeoman-qs should eventually be replaced with a generator.

 Yeoman-qs creates a quickstart yeoman project and needs the argument of a folder to be created as the root of the project at the minimum, ex `yeoman-qs /home/melindrea/projects/my-project`.
 It also creates a .gitignore file in that folder and creates a git repository with the initial commit, as well as changing around the jquery and modernizr folders (moving scripts/vendor => vendor/js)